anjalijk24/CS50P_2023_Harvard/README.md

 ## Folder Structure

 - Each module has its own dedicated folder containing the relevant problem set solutions.
-- The final project solution is located in the "Et Cetera" folder.
+- The final project solution is located in the "project" folder.

 ## Explore the Code